Kallithea, Zakynthos

 Kallithea (Καλλιθέα), is a village and a community in the municipal unit of Alykes in the island of Zakynthos, Greece.
-In 2011 Kallithea's population was 238 people.
 It is situated at the eastern foot of the Vrachionas mountains, at about 60 m elevation.
 It is 3 km southeast of Katastari, 3 km southwest of Ano Gerakari, 3 km northwest of Agios Dimitrios and 12 km northwest of Zakynthos city.
 The farm of the Science Park Zakynthos, a Norwegian-Greek institute that focuses on sustainable water use, is situated in Kallithea.
 The village suffered great damage from the 1953 Ionian earthquake.